Spalding County is named for Thomas Spalding, who was a noted political leader in Georgia, a congressman and a planter.

 Contractor: Reddick Construction Company of Thomaston

-Description: The building faces north and is a four story three brown-red colored brick and concrete structure.
-At the north east corner is a large square five story brick tower with three arched entrances on the first story and with a clock at the fifth story and platform with white colored cupola at the top.
-The building is rectangular with a three story section on the north front which has a railing along the flat roof line and with a recessed fourth story with a flat roof line along to south side.
-The courtroom is located on the second story.
+Description: The building faces north and is a four story brown-red colored brick and concrete structure.
+The building is located in the center of Griffin.
+At the north east corner is a large square five story tower with three arched entrances on the first story.
+The fifth story has a clock and platform with white colored cupola at the top.
+The north front section is three stories with a railing along the flat roof line and with a recessed fourth story with flat roof line on the south side.
+The building houses the Superior Court and State Court of the 6th Judicial District.
+On the north side is the County Courthouse Annex and to the northeast is the old second county courthouse.

 Photos taken 2013 and 2018